 That’s it!
 You made it through part one.
 Was the information helpful?
 Is anything unclear?
 Please don’t hesitate to email me (Justin) if you have any questions or comments.

-The second part of this report will be about the most common mistake people make when they actually start writing.
+The second part of this report is posted here.
 If you want to create content that turns prospects into customers, you won’t want to miss this one.
-If you want to be notified as soon as it’s posted, join my email list below.
+If you want to be notified as soon as more parts are posted, join my email list below.

 Would you cash a check for 13 cents?
 Trump did.